arhgreen/Poems/Poems.md

 Its quiet fire both soft and bold.
 For in its glow, new paths are spun—
 Life begins with the silent sun.

+## Love
+I knew you before the first hello,
+In dreams that lingered where I dared not go.
+Your name was a melody I couldn’t sing,
+Yet my soul hummed it—an unspoken thing.

+You are not just a person, but a place,
+A hidden map in the lines of your face.
+Your laughter, a compass pointing true north,
+Guiding me home, drawing me forth.

+Love with you is not soft or tame,
+It’s the spark that sets the forest aflame.
+It’s chaos wrapped in a tender disguise,
+A quiet storm behind gentle eyes.

+When we touch, time bends and breaks,
+Eternity born in the space it takes
+For your fingertips to trace my skin,
+A thousand lifetimes all within.

+You are the alchemist of my heart,
+Turning the fractured into art.
+Every scar, each broken seam,
+You’ve spun into gold, a radiant gleam.

+Our love is not perfect, but raw and real,
+It’s the wound that aches and dares to heal.
+It’s arguing fiercely, then laughing in tears,
+It’s hope that endures through the weight of years.

+You’ve taught me love isn’t only a fire,
+But also the embers that never tire.
+A quiet warmth in the coldest night,
+The whispered promise: We’ll be all right.

+In your arms, I am vast and whole,
+A constellation reborn in your soul.
+And when the world fades, as all worlds do,
+I’ll still be stardust—circling you.

+So here we stand, on the edge of the unknown,
+Two travelers claiming love as our own.
+Not flawless, not finished, but endlessly true—
+Alchemy made of me and you.